Geofflac/DevOps_ShowAndTell/README.md

   \
 ![image](https://user-images.githubusercontent.com/84672157/135807248-77facd62-55f3-4a5e-8480-dd5c7dd2a37c.png)
 ## Sprint 2
 For this sprint, the target is to deploy some web static pages using **GOOGLE CLOUD**.
-I decided to not choose the full stack application at first to keep it easier at the beginning.
+I decide to not choose the full stack application at first to keep it easier at the beginning.
 To do so, I use **VISUAL STUDIO CODE** to clone the GitHub repository and use the **PULL/PUSH** method to implement code from the local machine to the remote repository.
-To deploy the static website, I followed the following steps : [Hosting static website](https://cloud.google.com/storage/docs/hosting-static-website)
+To deploy the static website, I follow the following steps : [Hosting static website](https://cloud.google.com/storage/docs/hosting-static-website)
 It uses the module **CLOUD STORAGE => BROWSER** from Google cloud.
 It creates a public bucket where the files are uploaded are made accessible by an URL.
 I deploy :
  - Hello world page for a first test. [https://storage.googleapis.com/hello_world_devops/index.html](https://storage.googleapis.com/hello_world_devops/index.html).